Smart and Sustainable Cities – Knowledge Sharing with Indonesian Cities

 Conclusion

-CLC’s Executive Director, Hugh Lim, who opened both workshops, noted the close ties between Singapore and both Indonesian cities, and that such knowledge sharing sessions contribute to the deepening of this relationship.
+CLC’s Executive Director, Hugh Lim, noted the close ties between Singapore and both Indonesian cities and added that the value of knowledge exchange remains crucial.
+CLC looks forward to more of such exchanges in the future, with the support of various agencies and partners.

 Contributed by Christopher Soon, Senior Assistant Director, Capability Development.